-This post marks the very first of my series-based screencasts I’ll be authoring going forward at Web-Crunch.
+This post marks the very first of the series-based screencasts I'll be authoring going forward at Web-Crunch.

 This specific project will involve me taking you from start to finish while designing and coding a responsive product landing page which includes some e-commerce functionality.
 You get to see my decision-making process along the entire journey.
 I. hope you are excited as I am!